calcuttarain/Genetic-Algorithm/README.md

     cd genetic-algorithm
     ```

 3. Ensure your input file (`input.txt`) containing algorithm parameters and domain specifications is in the root directory.
+The input file should have the following format:
+    - Number of chromosomes
+    - Domain of the function (closed interval endpoints)
+    - Coefficients of the quadratic function
+    - Precision for discretizing the interval
+    - Crossover probability
+    - Mutation probability
+    - Number of generations

+    Refer to the provided `input.txt` file for an example.

 4. Run the Python script: